jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Introduction/Benefits.md

 ## Easy-to-use

 Your Virtual Machines in JD Cloud can access the file storage system through the standard NFS v4.1 or NFS v4.0 protocol.
-Cloud File Service provides fully-hosted services and is compatible to POSIX interfaces, so you do need to modify applications and can implement seamless integration via standard attach steps of file system.
+Cloud File Service(CFS) provides fully-hosted services and is compatible to POSIX interfaces, so you do need to modify applications and can implement seamless integration via standard attach steps of file system.
 It significantly reduces migration cost and simplifies development of cloud projects.

 ## Shared Access